-Garden spiders are a frequent sight during summer and autumn.
+Garden Spiders are a frequent sight during summer and autumn.
 Find their webs strung across garden paths, gates and washing lines - hence, the name garden spider!
 They're orb weavers, which means these spiders build the web using spirals of silk with radial threads adjoining them.
-They can be variable.
-Sometimes their colour differs slightly, and the white abdominal markings can vary; although a characteristic shared by all individuals is the white abdominal cross.
-These spiders become active from June through to November.
+They can be variable in appearance, although all possess a white cross on the abdomen.

 Spiders help to control flies, wasps, beetles and other annoying garden pests!

-A reasonably large spider.
-These spiders can grow as large as 1.5cm and as small as 1cm when fully grown.
+Adults: They're average-sized.
+As large as 1.5cm in diameter.
 These spiders can be black, whereas others a deep fox-red.
-There are normally variable splodges and spots on the abdomen, however, all spiders tend to possess a characteristic white cross on the abdomen.
+There are normally variable splodges and spots on the abdomen, however, all spiders tend to possess a white cross-shaped mark on the abdomen.
 Tip: See these spiders webs draped across garden shrubs, gates and doorways.
 This behaviour is most prevalent during autumn (September-November).
 They'll construct their webs almost anywhere!

-These spiders are present across Europe and Asia, reaching as far as Japan.
-They can also be found in some parts of North America.
+Europe and Asia, reaching as far as Japan.
+Present in parts of North America.

-If you have spiders pitching up webs in the garden, it's best to leave them to their business.
-A spiders web acts in the same way as a sticky trap you'd use for plants.
-Likewise, orb weavers don't tend to be picky, so they'll eat anything that lands on the web.
+If you have spiders in the garden, it's best to leave them to their business.
+A spiders web is just as effective as a sticky trap you'd use for plants.
+Orb weavers don't tend to be picky, so they'll eat anything that lands on the web.
 Spiders provide some of the best pest control and it's all free of cost!